Sanctioned and Embargoed Countries

 Failure to comply with sanctions regulations can result in severe consequences for both the University of Pennsylvania as well as the individual involved, including fines of up to $1,000,000 and/or up to 20 years in prison.

-Currently, some of the most comprehensive controls apply to Cuba, Iran, North Korea, and Syria (see below for specific guidance related to Cuba and Iran).
+Currently, some of the most comprehensive controls apply to Cuba, Iran, North Korea, and Syria.

 Note: Travel to North Korea is highly restricted and requires special validation from the U.S. State Department.
 No exemptions for academic activities currently exist.